How is the executive MBA different from the evening or weekend program?

 No, this is an accelerated program.
 There is, however, a short break during the winter holiday season.

-During each weekend block of classes, participants will reside at the Greenbelt Marriott near campus.
-The program begins and ends with one week residencies.
+During each weekend block of classes, participants will reside at The Hotel at the University of Maryland.
+The program begins and ends with one-week residencies.

 What if I travel a long distance to attend classes?
 Where can I stay?

-All participants will be housed at the Greenbelt Marriott.
+All participants will be housed at The Hotel at the University of Maryland.
 These accommodations are included as part of the tuition and are required as part of the program.
 Arrangements can be made for early arrivals.

-Do I have to stay at the Greenbelt Marriott?
-What if I live near by?
+Do I have to stay at The Hotel at the University of Maryland?
+What if I live nearby?